The $60,000 Patio Inquiry Called While You Were Explaining That You Don't Mow Lawns.

 Protect

-We harden the front door for peak season so spring demand, active installs, and owner overload do not reopen the leak six weeks after launch.
+We harden the front door for peak season so spring demand, active installs, and leadership overload do not reopen the leak six weeks after launch.

 You cannot build, estimate, sell, and manually sort every inbound conversation forever.
-The right intake architecture lets your landscape company feel more selective, more premium, and more operationally composed at the exact moment demand is trying to overwhelm it.
+The right intake system lets your landscape company feel more selective, more premium, and more composed at the exact moment demand is trying to overwhelm it.

 The win is not more noise.
 The win is more of the right work.